wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-apps-bots-connectors/includes/configure-manage-apps.md

 Policies can be used to customize Teams by:

-- Pinning apps to the app bar that are most important to your users, such as:
+- Pinning apps to the app bar that are most important to your users.
+Some examples are:
-  - Driving awareness and adoption of core apps by pinning a custom recruiting and talent management app for users on your HR team.
+  - Pinning a custom recruiting and talent management app for users on your HR team to help drive their awareness and adoption.
   - Selectively pinning core Teams features, such as Chat, Teams, and Calling.
 Doing so helps ensure users are aware of specific activities within Teams.
 - Showcasing apps that users in your organization need, including those built by third parties or by internal developers.
 - Managing how built-in features appear.